Music history of the United States in the late 19th century

-The latter part of the 19th century saw the increased popularization of African American music and the growth and maturity of folk styles like the blues.
+The latter part of the 19th century saw the increased popularization of African-American music and the growth and maturity of folk styles such as the blues.

-African American music
+African-American music

 Rag

 In the 1890s, more sophisticated African-American styles of the cakewalk and then ragtime music started to become popular.
 Originally associated primarily with poor African Americans, ragtime was quickly denounced as degenerate by conservatives and the classically trained establishment.
 In spite of the denigration, however, the style continued to gain widespread popularity and became mainstream; it was adopted by Tin Pan Alley at the start of the 20th century.

-Ragtime shared similarities with both blues and jazz, the two rival forms of African American music at the time.
+Ragtime shared similarities with both blues and jazz, the two rival forms of African-American music at the time.
 It was primarily piano-based, and could be performed by a single person (more like the blues) or by an entire orchestra (more like jazz).
 Scott Joplin was the most famous ragtime musician.

 Rag also shares strong similarities with German polka music, with the strong emphasis on beats 2 and 4.
 Both styles also rely upon 7th and 9th chords, resulting in a more sophisticated harmonic palette.
 From the Caribbean islands and other sources, Rag adopted strong syncopations in both the left and right hands of piano music.